lsc-sde/lsc-sde/docs/Secure-Data-Environment/Developers/Devcontainer/Features/apache-superset.md

 nav_exclude: true
 ---

-This feature includes a collection of tools and scripts designed to make it easier to interop with Azure Resource Manager and AKS.
+ A collection of tools and scripts designed to make it easier to implement a standalone version of Apache Superset

 ### Usage